Black Snow (TV series): Reception

-The Sydney Morning Heralds Karl Quinn wrote of series 1 "Black Snow is a Trojan horse of a show.
-It’s an effective crime drama that does pretty much all you could ask of it.
-But lurking inside there’s a whole legion of more challenging ideas."
+The Sydney Morning Heralds Karl Quinn wrote that "Black Snow is a Trojan horse of a show.
+It's an effective crime drama that does pretty much all you could ask of it.
+But lurking inside there's a whole legion of more challenging ideas."
 Luke Buckmaster of The Guardian gave it three stars, saying it is "a mostly well-made murder mystery that starts strong but runs out of gas as it approaches its twist-filled ending".